If you had to describe yourself in one word, what would it be?

 Yes, my Asperger’s makes up a lot of my identity, and it drives a lot of my personality.
 But:

-So, whereas my Asperger’s is a big and important part of me, it would be unhealthy for me to wear it as a label.
-If I allowed it to define me as a whole person, I’d miss out on so many parts of myself.
+So, whereas my Asperger’s is a big and important part of me, if I allowed it to define the entirety of my identity I’d miss out on so many parts of myself.
 The parts of me that I’ve chosen.

 Conclusion: what attitude should we have?